cue-lang/cuelang.org/content/docs/language-guide/templating/formulas/en.md

 Interpolations may also be used in quoted selectors or in field names.

 {{{with sidebyside "en" "strings-interpolation-fields"}}}
+#nofmt TODO: interpolations in selectors not supported yet
-#norun interpolations in selectors not supported yet
+#norun TODO: interpolations in selectors not supported yet
 -- in.cue --
 f: "foo"
 x: "\(f)bar": 1